netflowcoin/go-netflowcoin/README.md

 Specifying the `--goerli` flag, however, will reconfigure your `sdvn` instance a bit:

- * Instead of connecting the main sdvn network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main NetFlowCoin network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
- * Instead of using the default data directory (`~/.sdvn` on Linux for example), `sdvn` will nest itself one level deeper into a `goerli` subfolder (`~/.sdvn/goerli` on Linux).
+ * Instead of using the default data directory (`~/.sdvn` on Linux for example), `sdvn` will nest itself one level deeper into a `goerli` subfolder (`~/.NetFlowCoin/goerli` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `sdvn attach` will try to attach to a production node endpoint by default, e.g.,
-   `sdvn attach <datadir>/goerli/sdvn.ipc`.
+   `sdvn attach <datadir>/goerli/NetFlowCoin.ipc`.
 Windows users are not affected by this.

 *Note: Although there are some internal protective measures to prevent transactions from